DKeen0123/bank/README.md

 ## Closing thoughts

 My printed statement is a little more simplistic than the example given in the acceptance criteria.
 However, I felt that the things being tested here are my object-oriented design principles and logic/ process, rather than the ability to build a nice looking command line interface.

+## Next Steps:

+* Extracting the transaction array into an object with methods to read each part. (transaction.new(['deposit', time, amount, balance]))

+* The transaction private method is updating the state of the statement class so should be in that class.

+* Use Timecop to mock Time.

+* Make the print out look exactly like the tasks.

+* calculator should be a module.

+* maybe no need to hold balance in a variable - it is stored in transactions array in statement so could read it from that.